Vagrantin/whereismyorigin/README.md

 - `-v, --verbose` - Enable verbose output showing detailed processing information
 - `-e, --errors` - Enable error output from mxfdump processes
+- `--report` - Generate a report of files with Origin/Precharge patterns found (cannot be used with other options)

 ### Examples